effektif/user-docs/docs/examples/ship-product-from-warehouse.rst

 ^^^^^^

 * *Order form* (File, required) - lists order lines of products to ship from the warehouse.
-* *Order reference* (Text, required) - extracted from the order form, uniquely identifies the order in Effektif.
+* *Order reference* (Text, required) - extracted from the order form, uniquely identifies the order in Signavio Workflow.

 Enhancements
 ^^^^^^^^^^^^